OpenBookPublishers/image-manager/doc/using-image-manager.md

 * the number of chapters

 In the current version of the image manager, it takes five or ten minutes to set up a new instance.
+This can be obviated by reloading the webpage, either with the icon in the browser or, customarily, by pressing Ctrl-R.

 Background